preranap1/Data_Viz_ClimateChangeNHumans/Visualizations.md

 **Overall Rating: 5**

-The bloomberg visualization does well in telling a story.
-The engaging content and narrative makes the visualization memorable to the reader.
+The Bloomberg visualization does well in telling a story.
+The engaging content and narrative make the visualization memorable to the reader.
 It is interactive and is broken down in a way that keeps the reader interested.
 The audience of this visual would be the readers of Bloomberg Businessweek.
 Considering that they could be from different walks of life, the creators of the visualization have done a good job to explain concepts using simple words.
 We do not see many jargons.
 Short and precise copy over each graph explains what is happening perfectly.
-Furthermore, This visualization is data driven.
+Furthermore, this visualization is data-driven.
 Information about the data can be found in the explanation that follows the graphs.
-It aims to answer some questions and does a very good job at providing convincing arguments.
+It aims to answer some questions and does a very good job of providing convincing arguments.
 The designer follows design principles which makes the end product (the visualization) consistent in terms of design.
 Visual Hierarchy is maintained.
-The reader is first drawn to the question which is clearly answered by the graphs that follows.
-Interactivity in the graph lines further enhance user experience.
+The reader is first drawn to the question which is clearly answered by the graphs that follow.
+Interactivity in the graph lines further enhances user experience.
 Captions and labels are clearly mentioned and do not interfere with the information that is being presented.
 Labeling is consistent across all graphs.
 Clever use of colors help differentiate between different factors.

 ***